 Renter’s Guide On Mold | Unfortunately, there is currently no federal law covering a landlord’s responsibilities when it comes to mold.
 States as well as cities have there own guidelines and regulations on mold.
 As an Upstate NY Restoration Company we are dedicated to helping those affected by mold.
 However, New York does not have any laws that specifically addresses a landlord’s duties or liability when it comes to mold prevention and remediation.

 Also, if you own or manage a rental property in New York, a mold problem could present you with costly cleanup, repair bills, and possible lawsuits from tenants regarding their rights.

 Below we will inform you on tenant rights and landlord responsibilities when it comes to mold in New York State rental properties, as well as some of our servicing counties.

-Courts in New York have recognized two strategies that some tenants choose to pursue after finding mold in their apartment or rental home.
+Courts in New York have recognized one strategy that some tenants choose to pursue after finding mold in their apartment or rental home.

 Rent Withholding: Rent withholding is when tenants decide to stop paying rent due to their apartment or home being inhabitable.
 Even if the landlord has a mold clause in the lease, the Warranty of Habitability presented in the NYSAG’s Tenants Guide redacts the clause.
 The Warranty of Habitability requires that tenants are residing in livable conditions.